coop-deluxe/sm64coopdx/docs/lua/guides/hooks.md

 <br />

 ## [hook_chat_command](#hook_chat_command)
 `hook_chat_command()` allows Lua mods to react and respond to chat commands.
 Chat commands start with the `/` character.
 The function the mod passes to the hook should return `true` when the command was valid and `false` otherwise.
+Use `command_message_create` to show any message to the user.
+Chat commands appear in the chat, console, and terminal.

 ### Parameters